Musekura20/Smart-inventory-and-demand-optimization/README.md

    - Make sure they compile successfully, because triggers depend on them.

 4. **Compile triggers**:
-   - Go to the `phase V/datascripts` folder.
+   - Go to the `phase V/Triggers.sql` folder.
    - Compile the simple triggers first (`trg_medicines_simple`, `trg_suppliers_simple`, `trg_users_simple`).
    - Then compile the compound triggers (like `trg_medicines_compound`).

 5. **Insert sample data**:
-   - Use the test scripts from the `tests` folder to insert sample medicines, suppliers, and users.
+   - Use the test scripts from the `Phase V/Insert data` folder to insert sample medicines, suppliers, and users.
    - This will also trigger your auditing and restriction checks.

 6. **Check results**: